A plate of homemade pastrami with a side of rye bread and mustardA plate of homemade pastrami with a side of rye bread and mustard

 If you’re using a smoker to cook your pastrami, you can experiment with different types of wood chips to add unique flavors.
 Hickory and mesquite are popular choices, but you can also try applewood or cherrywood for a sweeter taste.
 Additionally, you can wrap the pastrami in butcher paper instead of foil to allow for better smoke penetration and a crispier bark.

-See also How to make pierogi from Poland?
+See also How to make tostones from Puerto Rico?

 Tips and tricks for achieving the perfect texture and tenderness in your pastrami